Nomophobia is short for “no-mobile-phone phobia.”

 You don’t need to know right away if someone “likes” your status update, follows you on Instagram, or sends you an email.

 The more often you check your phone, the more it becomes an ingrained habit.
-So turn off notifications, and you’ll feel less compelled to use your phone.
+So turn off your notifications and you’ll feel less compelled to use your phone.

 The only apps for which you don’t turn off notifications might be your text messaging app and your calendar app.
 This is because sometimes you’re urgently waiting for a text, or your calendar app notifications keep you on schedule.